Wilhelm Marx

 Wilhelm Marx (15 January 1863 – 5 August 1946) was a German judge, lawyer, and politician who twice served as chancellor of Germany during the Weimar Republic, from 1923 to 1925 and again from 1926 to 1928.
 He also briefly held the position of Minister-President of Prussia in 1925.
 A leading figure in the Centre Party, he served as its chairman from 1922 to 1928.
 With a total tenure of three years and 73 days, he was the longest-serving chancellor of the Weimar Republic.

 After being a member of the Reichstag of the German Empire for ten years, Marx was elected in 1919 to the Weimar National Assembly that drafted Germany's new constitution and then in 1920 to the Republic's Reichstag where he served until not long before the Nazi takeover.
-As chancellor he helped steer Germany through the crisis year of 1923 with its hyperinflation and rebellious state governments.
-The following year his government worked to end the immediate crisis over Germany's war reparations and then in 1927 successfully brought Germany into the League of Nations.
+As chancellor, he helped steer Germany through the crisis year of 1923 with its hyperinflation and rebellious state governments.
+The following year, his government worked to end the immediate crisis over Germany's war reparations and then in 1927 successfully brought Germany into the League of Nations.
 His terms in office saw a number of progressive pieces of legislation pass, including family allowances for state employees and comprehensive unemployment insurance.

-After resigning from the Reichstag in 1932, Marx worked with various civic organizations.
+After resigning from the Reichstag in 1932, Marx worked with various civic organisations.
 He remained in Germany through the Nazi era and died in Bonn in 1946.